denxv/TGV2RayScraper/README.md

 # TGV2RayScraper

-TGV2RayScraper is a Python project designed to collect Telegram channel data, extract V2Ray configurations, and process them by cleaning, normalizing, and deduplicating, while maintaining up-to-date channel information.
-It supports both synchronous and asynchronous scraping and includes tools for managing channel lists.
+TGV2RayScraper is a Python project designed for collecting data from Telegram channels, extracting and processing V2Ray configurations, including cleaning, normalizing, and deduplicating them.
+The project maintains up-to-date information about channels and includes tools for managing their lists.
+It provides both synchronous and asynchronous tools for data collection and V2Ray configuration processing.

 For Russian version, see [README.md](docs/ru/README.md)